 The electrical grid serves as your really big battery.
 The electricity you make and don’t use gets fed into the grid and your utility sells it to your neighbors, giving you a credit for all that power.
 At night when your solar panels aren’t making electricity or anytime you need more power than you’re producing, you draw down that credit with the utility.
 The goal is to create as much power as you use over the course of a year, net out at zero and pay your utility nothing for electricity – letting your panels do the work.
 It’s called Net Metering, and Vermont state law requires our utilities to make this available to everyone.

 Wait a minute, the utilities pay us for solar electricity?

 Vermont state law requires our utilities to pay a solar premium on all the electricity your panels produce.
 It’s around $30 a month for a typical Vermont family, money on the table that drives further down the cost of solar.
 And t’s a good deal for our utilities, since your panels create electricity at just the time the utilities need it.
 On a hot summer day, when New England’s power grid is straining under the demand of all those air conditioners in Connecticut and Massachusetts.
 But Vermont’s utilities are getting clean power from your panels and selling it to your neighbors, at a fraction of the spot price on the grid.
 Everyone wins!

 How we make solar easy

 After you fill out this little form to share some basic information with us about you, your home and your utility – we’ll look at an aerial photograph of your home to assess its solar potential and let you know right away if solar can’t work.
 For those who can go solar, one of our Designers will design your solar system.
-Then you’ll be assigned to one of our Solar Guides who will personally guide you through the whole process, answering all of your questions.
-If it makes sense to you, your Solar Guide will coordinate the financing, permitting, installation – and celebration as you watch your meter run backwards.
+Then you’ll be assigned to one of our Solar Advisors who will visit your home and personally guide you through the whole process, answering all of your questions.
+If it makes sense to you, one of our Solar Guides will coordinate the financing, permitting, installation – and celebration as you watch your meter run backwards.